-Class org.jboss.soa.esb.actions.routing.JMSRouter Properties "unwrap": true will extract the message payload from the Message object before sending. false (the default) will send the serialized Message object.

-jndi-context-factory: the JNDI context factory to use.
-The default is "org.jnp.interfaces.NamingContextFactory". jndi-URL: the JNDI URL to use.
-The default is 127.0.0.1:1099. jndi-pkg-prefix: the JNDI naming package prefixes to use.
-The default is org.jboss.naming:org.jnp.interfaces connection-factory: the name of the ConnectionFactory to use.
-Default is "ConnectionFactory". persistent: the JMS DeliveryMody, true (default) or false. priority: the JMS priority to be used.
-Default is javax.jms.Message.DEFAULT_PRIORITY. time-to-live: the JMS Time-To-Live to be used.
-The default is javax.jms.Message.DEFAULT_TIME_TO_LIVE. security-principal: the security principal to use when creating the JMS connection. security-credentials: the security credentials to use when creating the JMS connection. message-prop: properties to be set on the message are prefixed with "message-prop".
+Class org.jboss.soa.esb.actions.routing.JMSRouter Properties "unwrap": true will extract the message payload from the Message object before sending. false (the default) will send the serialized Message object. "jndi-context-factory": the JNDI context factory to use.
+The default is "org.jnp.interfaces.NamingContextFactory". "jndi-URL": the JNDI URL to use.
+The default is 127.0.0.1:1099. "jndi-pkg-prefix": the JNDI naming package prefixes to use.
+The default is org.jboss.naming:org.jnp.interfaces "connection-factory": the name of the ConnectionFactory to use.
+Default is "ConnectionFactory". "persistent": the JMS DeliveryMody, true (default) or false. "priority": the JMS priority to be used.
+Default is javax.jms.Message.DEFAULT_PRIORITY. "time-to-live": the JMS Time-To-Live to be used.
+The default is javax.jms.Message.DEFAULT_TIME_TO_LIVE. "security-principal": the security principal to use when creating the JMS connection. "security-credentials": the security credentials to use when creating the JMS connection. "property-strategy": the implementation of the JMSPropertiesSetter interface, if overriding the default. "message-prop": properties to be set on the message are prefixed with "message-prop". • "indi-prefixes": a comma separated String of of prefixes.
+Properties that have these prefixes will be added to the JNDI environment.